tudo-cni/vsting-sa/README.md

 Starting on the personal computer:

-- install packages required for the setup process:
+- Install packages required for the setup process:

         sudo apt install -y coreutils pv wget gzip git

-- clone the vsting repository:
+- Clone the vsting repository:

         git clone https://github.com/tudo-cni/vsting-sa.git

-- enter the scripts folder found in the cloned folder, make the scripts executable and download the system image by running the download script:
+- Enter the scripts folder found in the cloned folder, make the scripts executable and download the system image by running the download script:

         (cd vSTING-SA/scripts && chmod +x *.sh && ./download-image-apu4d4.sh)

   **NB**: *The image file's size is around 1.5GB, make sure you have enough free space on your system, and that you are not using a metered internet connection.
 The download may take more or less time depending on your internet speed.*

-- insert the SD-card in the personal computer and make sure it is available.
+- Insert the SD-card in the personal computer and make sure it is available.
 If it is, you should be able to find the sdcard device file in the `dev` folder.
 It usually starts  with either `mmcblk` or `sd`. you can also open the `disks` application and look for the sd-card device file as illustrated in Fig. \ref{fig:find-sd-card-device}  below:

 ![Identify your SD-card device file \label{fig:find-sd-card-device}](figs/sd-card-check.png)

-- install the vsting image on the sdcard by running the image installation script `install-image-apu4d4.sh` with your *sdcard device file* and the *downloaded image file's name* as arguments.
+- Install the vsting image on the sdcard by running the image installation script `install-image-apu4d4.sh` with your *sdcard device file* and the *downloaded image file's name* as arguments.
 This step can take a while.
 As an example, provided the sdcard device is `mmcblk0` and the image file is named `apu-vsting-sa.img.gz`, the command to run in your terminal would look like this:

         ./install-image-apu4d4.sh /dev/mmcblk0 apu-vsting-sa.img.gz